Are you looking for an alternative to a 12-step program?

 Some people are not comfortable with the spiritual aspect of 12-step programs.
 Others may not want to label themselves as an addict or alcoholic.

-People have different reasons for not being willing to follow a 12-step plan.
+People have different reasons for not following a 12-step plan.
 The important thing is to find what works for you.

-There are many options available for treatment and ongoing support.
+There are many treatment and support options available.
 Alternative groups can help your child get the support they need.

 What does it matter that we take different roads, so long as we reach the same goal? ~ Gandhi